babylonchain/cli-tools/docs/commands.md

 ```

 For these commands to work, they must have access to the data source (mongo-db) containing
-unbonding transactions already signed by staker, and validated by some other process
+unbonding transactions already signed by staker and validated by some other process.